DaveBackus/Data_Bootcamp_Book/py-fun2.md

 newlist = list(f)
 ```
 The first one has the answer `newlist = [4, 5]`, the second `newlist = ['Steelers']`.
 Can you see why?

+[?? talk about each one as an implicit loop?]

 Some of us find this kind of syntax obscure and do our best to avoid it.
 But similar ideas show up in lots of places.